-The Nordic Council of Ministers was founded in 1971 and, despite its name, actually consists of several individual councils of ministers.
-There are currently 10 constellations of councils of ministers for specific policy areas as well as the council of ministers for the ministers for co-operation.
-Decisions in all of the councils of ministers must be unanimous.
+The Nordic Council of Ministers was et up in 1971 and, despite its name, actually consists of several individual councils of ministers.
+There are currently 11 ministerial councils as well as the Ministers for Nordic Co-operation.
+All decisions in the Nordic Council of Ministers must be unanimous.

-Member countries and territories
+Member countries and areas

-Each country has one vote in the Nordic Council of Ministers.
+Each country has one vote on the Nordic Council of Ministers.
 The Nordic Council of Ministers consists of one or more members of each country’s government.
-Consequently, the Nordic Council of Ministers can be made up of the ministers for co-operation, the ministers for specific policy areas, or a combination of both.
-Representatives of the regional governments of the Faroe Islands and Greenland, as well as the provincial government of Åland also contribute to the work of the Nordic Council of Ministers.
+As such, the Nordic Council of Ministers can comprise the Ministers for Nordic Co-operation, the ministers for specific policy areas, or a combination of both.
+Representatives of the devolved governments of the Faroe Islands, Greenland and Åland also take part in the Council of Ministers' work.

-Rules of procedure and regulatory documents for the Nordic Council of Ministers
+Rules of procedure and other documents regulating the work of the Nordic Council of Ministers